ReFasm/API/README.md

     - url: (link to shorten)
     - slug: (optional, cutom slug)

- Not working as of now just a PoC
+ Not working as of now, just a PoC